HashakGik/BulletHell-RMMV/README.md

 Each stage scrolls vertically with enemies spawning in front of the player, a stage is cleared when there are no more enemies, or lost when the player looses their stock of lives.

-The player can shoot from its main gun or drop a bomb, which causes all enemy bullets to explode and to deliver heavy damage to enemies.
+The player can shoot from its main gun or drop a bomb, which causes all enemy bullets to explode while delivering heavy damage to enemies.
 The autobombing feature makes the player throw automatically a bomb when in a dangerous situation.

 A ranking system allows to customise five parameters for each player: